cxcscut/CXCEngine/README.md

 ## Introduction

- **CxcEngine** is a tiny cross-platform OpenGL engine developed with C++ which can be used in 3D graphics rendering, it supports basic shading and model loading from obj format file which can be exported by 3DS MAX or blender.
+ **CxcEngine** is a tiny cross-platform OpenGL engine developed with C++ which can be used in 3D graphics rendering, it supports muliti-thread redering, basic shading and model loading from obj format file which can be exported by 3DS MAX or blender.

 ## Dependencies